7 Steps to Freedom from Psychological Problems

 Information about the 7 Steps to End Psychological Problems

 1. You recognize and confess that you are powerless over an internal conflict.
-(The conflict takes the form of a duality between a should-be and a should-not-be.)

 - These should-positions are pressured positions.

 - The should-not-be is pushing to erase the should-be position.

 - The should-not-be has energy and power from being valued and weighted more than the should-be.

 - Both should-positions are valued, but the should-not-be makes a stronger case (argument), so has more connections, thoughts, and life force on its side.

 - Your identity or awareness of self is with the should-be, and your awareness of “other” is with the should-not-be.

 - You submit your two attentions (awarenesses) to the should duality in order to claim to know.